• CHIN 1020

 Last Taught

 Builds on the foundations acquired in CHIN 1010-1020 with further refinement of all four basic skills (listening, speaking, reading, and writing.
 Course is not intended for native or near-native speakers of Chinese.
-Prerequisite: CHIN 1020 or equivalent background (as demonstrated in the department's placement test).
+Prerequisite: Must have earned a grade of C or above in CHIN 1020, OR have equivalent background approved by the instructor through placement evaluation.
+Contact the Chinese language program director Prof. Ran Zhao (rz4e@virginia.edu) for information about the placement evaluation.

 • CHTR 3840